BCCDC-DSI/PHIDO-App/README.md

 <details>

 <summary>
-B. Run script to prepare PHIDO outputs to be read by the PHIDO-app
+B. Run script to prepare PHIDO outputs to be read by the PHIDO-App
 </summary>

 # Overview